sagemath/sagewiki_to_gh-2022-10-10/sage-4.0.2.md

 = Sage 4.0.2 Release Tour =

-Sage 4.0.2 was released on FIXME.
-For the official, comprehensive release note, please refer to FIXME.
+Sage 4.0.2 was released on June 18th, 2009.
+For the official, comprehensive release note, please refer to [[http://www.sagemath.org/src/announce/sage-4.0.2.txt|sage-4.0.2.txt]].
 A nicely formatted version of this release tour can be found at FIXME.
 The following points are some of the foci of this release:

  * Upgrade NumPy, SciPy, Singular, and FLINT to latest upstream releases.
  * A script to automate the testing and merging of tickets.